DivitSrivastava/TheEmpathyEngine/README.md

 Local Installation (Mandatory Setup)
 Follow these steps to set up the environment and run the application on your local machine:

-1. Prerequisites
+Step - 1.
+Prerequisites

 Ensure Python 3.9+ is installed.
 A stable internet connection is required for the initial run to download the model weights.
 ⚠️ Note on First Run: The system will automatically download the RoBERTa-base weights (~500MB) from Hugging Face.

-2. Clone and Environment Setup
+Step - 2.
+Clone and Environment Setup

 Bash
 git clone https://github.com/DivitSrivastava/TheEmpathyEngine.git